Computer Science A Level

 Learn to design, code and test your own computer programmes.
 Learn the fundamentals of computer systems, including the internet.
 This intensive two-year course could set you up for work in the Information Technology sector.
 Computer Science is an exciting but demanding subject.

-- If you do not have GCSE Computer Science at grade 6/B you will need to pass an aptitude test before enrolment.
+• Grade 6 or above in GCSE Computer Science.
+If you do not have GCSE Computer Science at grade 6 you will need to pass an aptitude test before enrolment

-- If you have not taken GCSE Computer Science then this A level should be taken in combination with either A Level Electronics or A Level Maths.
+• If you have not taken GCSE Computer Science, this A Level should be taken in combination with either A Level Electronics or A Level Maths

 From the start of the course you will learn the fundamentals of problem solving which you will put into practice by developing computer programs using Visual Basic .NET.
 Programming is creative and satisfying but demanding, especially when you are learning it for the first time.